-There exists no comprehensive assessment of the sector's total economic turnover, its effect on employment levels or its full financial cost.
-Even more elusive is the sector's economic impact on such areas as social inclusion, education, improvement to living and working conditions and environmental conservation.
+No comprehensive study exists to assess the sector's total economic turnover, its effect on employment levels or its full financial cost.
+Even more elusive is the Sector's economic impact on such areas as social inclusion, education, improvement to living and working conditions and environmental conservation.